Fusion1013/AvasarVault/Environment/Plants/Brineweed.md

 rarity: Very Rare
 cost_plant: gp
 ---
-A type of [[Plants Overview|Plant]].
+A type of [[Plants|Plant]].
 Grows in deserts.
 Highly nutritious roots and contain a lot of water.
 Tastes awful